 Something I was working on at Railscamp this weekend threw up a great example of why it makes sense to replace primitives with more specific objects as soon as possible.
 Tom Morris asked me to take a look at Rena, an RDF/Semantic Web thingy.

 If the last post about our Javascript issues didn’t put you off, then you might be interested to know that we’re hiring.
 If you’re an experienced, test infected Ruby on Rails programmer with some Javascript and a real world consumer website or two under your belt, and you’re happy to work in Newcastle upon Tyne, then we definitely want to hear from you.
 I’d probably be interested in at least hearing from you if you’re an experienced dynamic language programmer who has only recently made (or is considering making) the switch to Ruby and Rails.
+It’s only syntax after all.

 Usability testing is wonderful.
 But wow, its humiliating.

 I’ve spent the last few weeks working on the Amazingtunes in page player.
 Amazingtunes is a music site, so we need to play music.
 However, we don’t like the way that most music sites work; either the music stops as you go from one page to another, or the player is a huge Flash app running in its own window.
 There has to be a better way.
+There needs to be a popup window if you want to eliminate stop/start behaviour, but there’s surely no reason not to keep the controls on the main page.

 I’ve just pushed a just about usable (but horribly untested) port of Vassili Bykov’s very lovely Smalltalk Announcements framework onto github.
 It’s a very raw port at the moment (the interface isn’t what you’d call idiomatic ruby yet), but I shall be working on that soon.
 Documentation (beyond a synopsis in the readme file) is nonexistent, but I reckon that there’s the core of something useful there (I’ve got plans for using it in Typo as the basis of a Wordpressesque plugin architecture and I need it for my Sooper Sekrit Project too…).